 About Us

-Founded in the year 2003 with the support and encouragement of Lady Bliss, who became our first President, the Arthur Bliss Society celebrates its 20th anniversary this year.
+Founded in the year 2003 with the support and encouragement of Lady Bliss, who became our first President, the Arthur Bliss Society celebrated its 20th anniversary last year.

 Ian Venables became President in 2010 and Mark Bebbington, who had long been a Patron and supporter of the Arthur Bliss Society, became Vice-President in 2020.
 The Founder-Chairman of the Arthur Bliss Society Gerald Towell was invited to become a Vice-President in 2023.